 Bjorsson E, Jerlstad P, Bergqvist A, Olsson R. Fulminant drug-induced hepatic failure leading to death or liver transplantation in Sweden.
 Scand J Gastroenterol 2005; 40: 1095-1101.
-PubMed Citation.
-(Survey of all cases of drug-induced liver injury with fatal outcome from Swedish Adverse Drug Reporting system from 1966-2002: among 103 cases, none attributed to diflunisal).
+PubMed Citation (Survey of all cases of drug induced liver injury with fatal outcome from Swedish Adverse Drug Reporting system from 1966-2002; among 103 cases, none were attributed to diflunisal).

 Rostom A, Goldkind L, Laine L. Nonsteroidal anti-inflammatory drugs and hepatic toxicity: a systematic review of randomized controlled trials in arthritis patients.
 Clin Gastroenterol Hepatol 2005; 3: 489-98.
-PubMed Citation.
-(Review of randomized clinical trials of NSAIDS for frequency of adverse events; ALT >3 fold ULN in 0.43% of ibuprofen, 0.43% naproxen, 0.42% celecoxib, 1.8% rofecoxib, 3.55% diclofenac and 0.29% of placebo recipients, rare liver-related serious adverse events or deaths with any; deals largely with commonly used NSAIDs and does not mention diflunisal).
+PubMed Citation (Review of randomized clinical trials of NSAIDS for frequency of adverse events; ALT above 3 fold ULN in 0.43% of ibuprofen, 0.43% naproxen, 0.42% celecoxib, 1.8% rofecoxib, 3.55% diclofenac and 0.29% of placebo recipients; deals largely with commonly used NSAIDs and does not mention diflunisal).

 Chalasani N, Fontana RJ, Bonkovsky HL, Watkins PB, Davern T, Serrano J, Yang H, Rochon J; Drug Induced Liver Injury Network (DILIN).
 Causes, clinical features, and outcomes from a prospective study of drug-induced liver injury in the United States.
 Gastroenterology 2008; 135: 1924-34.
-PubMed Citation.
-(Among 300 cases of drug-induced liver disease in the U.S. collected from 2004 to 2008, NSAIDs were implicated as a sole agent in 8 cases [4 diclofenac, 2 celecoxib, 1 meloxicam and 1 oxaprozin] and as one of several agents in 3 cases [1 diclofenac, 1 celecoxib, 1 ibuprofen]; diflunisal not mentioned).
+PubMed Citation (Among 300 cases of drug induced liver disease in the US collected from 2004 to 2008, NSAIDs were implicated as a sole agent in 8 cases [4 diclofenac, 2 celecoxib, 1 meloxicam and 1 oxaprozin] and as one of several agents in 3 cases [1 diclofenac, 1 celecoxib, 1 ibuprofen]; diflunisal is not mentioned).